 Cremation and Funeral Service

-The cremation is carried out at the Gaffney Family crematory after the funeral and viewing.
+The cremation is carried out at our own Puget Sound Crematory after the funeral and viewing.
 A casket or alternative cremation container is required for this type of cremation.
 The cremated remains (ashes) of your loved one may be safely placed in an urn and held in one of our many above ground columbarium niches.
 Alternatively, you can choose another type of memorialization service, some of which are listed below.

 Scattering of Ashes